Piasy/Xrash/README.md

-# Crash Symbolicate
+# Xrash

+Xrash is a cross-platform CMake based C++ project, and also illustrate crash symbolicate within C++ sources.

-C++ crash symbolicate for Android, iOS, Windows, etc.
+Xrash supports Android, iOS, Windows, and Linux now.

 _Note, for iOS and Windows, CMake 3.17.2 is suggested_.